Family Houses

 William's granddaughter, Valerie (Mollie) Townshend Garratt (see the entry for Blanche Townsend [560]), remembers staying at Myross with much happiness.
 She also recounts the following anecdote.
 "In about 1917, during the troubles in Ireland, my mother, her sisters and a governess were alone in the house.
 Sinn Fein were intent on destroying landlords' houses round about, but spared Myross because of their respect for my grandfather as a good landlord, and confined themselves to burning the stables having first carefully removed the horses and the car."

 Questions about compulsory purchase of the Myross estate were asked in the Dail on 8 May 1940.
 The Minister for Lands was asked if "Mr. W. Tower Townshend" was going to "offer the lands for sale at an early date" or whether the "Land Commission will proceed with negotiations for the acquisition of the lands".
 The reply was that the Land Commission "has not yet come to a decision on the question of their acquisition."
-Subsequently, William sold the estate to Mr Cleary in 1940 or 1941.
-In 1947 it was acquired by the Missionaries of the Sacred Heart and is now a Retreat Centre and Community Residence.
+Being an entailed estate and with no male heir Myross was sold to Mr Cleary when William died in February 1943 – William's daughter, Marjorie Townshend [561], remained living there until 1947 when the property was sold to the Missionaries of the Sacred Heart for $4,200.
+It is now a Retreat Centre and Community Residence.

 GLEBE HOUSE, COOLMONA, DONOUGHMORE